akram0zaki/flatforge/docs/user_guide/README.md

 ### Global Rules

-A global rule defines a validation that applies across all records in the file with the following properties:

-- `type`: The type of rule
-- `name`: Optional name of the rule (defaults to the type)
-- `params`: Optional parameters for the rule
+- `count`: Counts the number of records in a section
+- `sum`: Sums the values of a field across all records
+- `checksum`: Calculates a checksum of a field across all records
+- `uniqueness`: Validates that a field or combination of fields has unique values across all records

+For detailed information about global rules, see [Global Rules](global_rules.md).

 ## Example Configuration